stomp-js/stomp-js.github.io/_posts/2018-09-10-using-stomp-with-sockjs.md

 When you are using SockJS in an Angular6 project you might get **"global is not defined"**.

 The underlying issue can only be fixed by SockJS or Angular teams.
-Try any of the following as a possible work around (from [ng2-stompjs/issues/70]):
+Try any of the following workarounds (from [ng2-stompjs/issues/70]):

 - In your index.html file, in the header add the following: